tSwizzz/Crypto-Portraits/README.md

 The user with the most likes/votes on their NFT by the end of the voting period wins the prize pool money!

 Rules:
-  -Contestant must pay 1000 wei contribution to prize pool -Voters must lock 3000 wei before voting.
+  Contestant must pay 1000 wei contribution to prize pool.
+  Voters must lock 3000 wei before voting.
 (Reduces rigging?).
 Withdrawable after voting period ends.
-  -Total of 3 users per competition.
+  Total of 3 users per competition.

 Details:
   -If a tie occurs, then there are no winners and all funds are withdrawable to participants.
   -NFTs will be held in the contract and withdrawable after voting period ends.
   -Upon deployment, 3 NFTs will be minted to the first signer address on the Hardhat network (0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266).
 You can see how the website works by          submitting these NFTs yourself.

 Guide: